lsolano/docs/nunit/Test-Filters.md

 #### `<test>`

 Represents a selection by test name.
 The full name of the test is used as its inner text.
+If the filter should use a regular expression for matching then the element should contain an attribute named `re` with the value `"1"`.

 Child elements allowed: None.

 #### `<cat>`

 Represents a CategoryFilter.
 The text of the element contains a single category.
+If the filter should use a regular expression for matching then the element should contain an attribute named `re` with the value `"1"`.

 Child elements allowed: None.

 #### `<class>`

 Represents a selection by class name.
 The fully qualified name of the class is used as its inner text.
+If the filter should use a regular expression for matching then the element should contain an attribute named `re` with the value `"1"`.

 Child elements allowed: None.

 #### `<method>`

 Represents a selection by method name.
 The name of the method is used as its inner text.
+If the filter should use a regular expression for matching then the element should contain an attribute named `re` with the value `"1"`.

 Child elements allowed: None.

 #### `<namespace>`

 Represents a selection by namespace.
 The fully qualified name of the namespace is used as its inner text.
+If the filter should use a regular expression for matching then the element should contain an attribute named `re` with the value `"1"`.

 Child elements allowed: None.